pippinbarr/chesses2/process/to-do.md

 ## REVERSAL

 - ~~Make basic working version~~

-- Think about check and checkmate
-- What happens if you move a king?
+- ~~What happens if you move a king?
+(Nothing.)~~

+- Think about check and checkmate (can you move a piece such that its final position would put you in check?
+Would have to be able to undo moves... ugh)

 ## FOG

 - ~~Make a shitty prototype~~
 - ~~Make a better prototype~~

+- Add turn taking interface

 ## XR (Cross-Reality)